7 Ways Classtime Helps Save Time and Make a Great Impact on Students

-Inspired by an article written by our friends at Osvitoria, we’ve outlined seven ways that educators around the world use Classtime to quickly analyze their lessons, engage students with collaboration and help students grow to their full potential.
+Inspired by an article written by Osvitoria, we’ve outlined seven ways that educators around the world use Classtime to quickly analyze their lessons, engage students with collaboration, and make a greater student impact.

 1 – Gain immediate insights, provide relevant feedback

-Classtime was created for testing how well your students understand the material you’re teaching.
-Simply create a new question set on your dashboard, write the question and answer options and share the session code with your students.
+Classtime was created to assess how well your students understand the material you’re teaching.
+Simply create a new question set on your dashboard, write the question choices and answers, and share the session code with your students.
 Then your students will answer each of your questions on their own devices and be able to see your explanations of the solution once they’ve submitted their answer.
 Not only does this validate the student’s answer, but it also gives them reference for how the answer was supposed to be reached.

 As student answers come in, you’ll see the student success rate for each question and the session as a whole.
 These immediate insights will allow you to gauge whether your class has a firm grasp of the material and identify what areas you need to spend more time working on.
 You can even save time and resources by reusing your Classtime question sets for other classes, sharing them with colleagues, and duplicating or repurposing questions for different lessons.